rpm-software-management/rpm/docs/manual/spec.md

 RPM_SOURCE_DIR      | The source directory of the package RPM_SPECPARTS_DIR   | The directory of dynamically generated spec parts

+Note: many of these have macro counterparts which may seem more convenient and consistent with the rest of the spec, but one should always use the environment variables inside the scripts.
+The reason for this is that macros are evaluated during spec parse and may not be up-to-date, whereas environment variables are evaluated at the time of their execution in the script.

 ### %prep

 %prep prepares the sources for building.
 This is where sources are